samuelmcmanus819/library-migration-scripts/README.md

 # Requirements
-1. Have a marc file named `items.marc` in this directory
+1. Have a KOC template with no data in it called `master.koc` in this directory
 2. Install pymarc

 # Workflow